Rallarvegen

-The road is named after the "rallar" or navvies, the railway construction workers and "vegen" means road, so the name literally means the "navvy road".
+The road is named after the "rallar" or navvies, the railway construction workers and "vegen" means the road, so the name literally means "the navvy road".

 The road is now a popular bicycle road.
 Every year, in the short season from July to September, over 20,000 cyclists travel the route.
 It is unpaved, and maintained by the railroad with period materials.